View Lester Anderson's Obituary on emissourian.com and share memories

 |

+Les is survived by one daughter, Cheryl Anderson Zingrich, Washington; one son, Scott Anderson and wife Beth, Union; his former wife and friend, Joyce Anderson, Washington; four grandchildren, Zachary, Taylor, Brooklynne and Jewelle; one brother, Ron Anderson and wife Mindy, Minnesota state; many other family members and friends.

+He was preceded in death by his parents and one sister, Susan Anderson.

-A funeral service for Lester F. Anderson Jr., 77, Union, will be Thursday, April 25, at noon at Oltmann Funeral Home, Union.
+A funeral service was held Thursday, April 25, at noon at Oltmann Funeral Home, Union, with Vicar Kevin Bender officiating.